versyxdigital/framework/README.md

 ### Service Locator vs Dependency Injection

-Service Locator and Dependency Injection are both design patterns used for managing dependencies and both are supported by Versyx.
+Service locator and dependency injection are both design patterns used for managing dependencies and both are supported by Versyx.

 #### Dependency Injection